Categories

 For example, a sociologist might study how different communities adapt to new technologies or how social factors like age, disability, and socioeconomic status impact technology use.

-“Group Think” relates to Jakob’s Law, which states: “Users spend most of their time on other sites.
+“Group Think” relates to Jakob’s Law.
+It states: “Users spend most of their time on other sites.
 This means that users prefer your site to work the same way as all the other sites they already know.”

 Lean on Jakob’s Law.
 This assumption, and others, helps you design in a way that’s easier to understand.

-Empathy is not only the search to design with empathy but also the search for a universal understanding that can be applied to make a solution work for more people.
+Empathy is not only the search to design with empathy but also the search for a universal understanding.
+It can be applied to make a solution work for more people.

 By understanding these social dimensions, designers and developers can create more user-friendly and inclusive technologies that better meet the needs of diverse user groups.